My favorite way to cook pork belly is to slice it (or buy it pre-sliced), then bake the strips in the oven.

 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-To season: Kosher salt, black pepper, and smoked paprika.
+To season: Kosher salt, black pepper, garlic powder, and smoked paprika.

-To remove the skin, place the belly on a sturdy cutting board.
+To remove the skin, place the pork belly on a sturdy cutting board.
 Pull back the skin at the edge, slide a sharp knife between the meat and the skin, and patiently slice the skin away from the meat until all the skin is removed.
+The image below demonstrates the process:

 Variations

 These tasty strips are delicious on their own, simply seasoned with salt and pepper.
-I like to add smoked paprika, which adds a delightful smoky flavor.
+I like to add garlic powder because I love garlic and use it in most of my savory recipes, and smoked paprika, which adds a delightful smoky flavor.

-A nice variation is brushing them with a mixture of soy sauce or a gluten-free alternative (2 tablespoons), honey (1 tablespoon), and garlic powder (1 teaspoon) before baking for an Asian-style dish.
+A nice variation is brushing the slices with a mixture of soy sauce or a gluten-free alternative (2 tablespoons), honey (1 tablespoon), and garlic powder (1 teaspoon) before baking for an Asian-style dish.

-A simpler variation is to season them with a teaspoon of smoked salt and nothing else.
-I often do that, and it's fantastic.
+As shown in the photo below, a simpler variation is to season them with half a teaspoon of smoked salt and nothing else.
+I often do that, and it's delicious.

 Instructions

-Since they are thicker than bacon, you'll need to cook pork belly strips in a 400°F oven for about 50 minutes.
+Since they are thicker than bacon, you'll need to cook these strips in a 400°F oven for 40-50 minutes.
 In comparison, I cook bacon in the oven for around 20 minutes.

 The detailed instructions for making this recipe are listed in the recipe card below.
 Here are the basic steps: